finn-no/node-docker/README.md

 ## Why

-These images exists to simplify development of Node applications at FINN.
-What they provide over the official images (on which the are based) are:
+These images exist to simplify development of Node applications at FINN.
+They are based on the official Node images, and additionally:

 - Automatically install dependencies using `yarn` or `npm`, depending on which lockfile is present
-- Ready to use `onbuild` versions which handles most of what you'll need for the image to be built (see below)
+- Provide ready-to-use `onbuild` versions which handle most of what you'll need for the image to be built (see below)
-- Installs [`dumb-init`](https://github.com/Yelp/dumb-init) which fixes some issues with signal forwarding
+- Install [`dumb-init`](https://github.com/Yelp/dumb-init) which fixes some issues with signal forwarding

 ## Usage